oracle/python-oracledb/doc/src/user_guide/tuning.rst

 .. note::

-    Client Result Caching is only supported in the python-oracledb Thick mode.
+    Client Result Caching is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 The cache is at the application process level.
 Access and invalidation is managed by the Oracle Client libraries.
 This removes the need for extra